pryv/dev-site/source/open-api/index.md

 Here is the Pryv.io API in OpenAPI 3.0 format: [api.yaml](/open-api/3.0/api.yaml).

-This OpenAPI document describes Pryv.io API and conforms to the OpenAPI Specification.
-It is represented in YAML format and can be downloaded from the previous link to be imported on other API tools such as Postman.
+This OpenAPI document describes the Pryv.io API and conforms to the OpenAPI Specification.
+It is represented in YAML format and can be downloaded from the above link to be imported on other API tools such as Postman.

+# Usage

-## Usage
+## Postman

-### Postman
+### Import

 The OpenAPI description of Pryv.io can be directly imported into Postman to test the API's functionality.